All motifs

 In from the snow

 Snow operates as an ambiguous death/purity image.
 Uncle Jerry reads it in the context of surrounding death imagery (spirit meets the bones, faith forgotten land) as a death symbol, winter, cold, covering the ground like a blanket over a grave, connecting it to Robert Frost's 'Stopping by Woods on a Snowy Evening' where snow is surrounded by death imagery.
-But he acknowledges snow can also symbolize purity and freshness, and argues the poem deliberately leaves it unresolved: 'like the ivy, the snow is ambiguous in its meaning.
+But he acknowledges snow can also symbolise purity and freshness, and argues the poem deliberately leaves it unresolved: 'like the ivy, the snow is ambiguous in its meaning.
 And so she is stacking ambiguity on ambiguity.'

 Structuralambiguous-symboldeath-or-purity